For exclusive offers and advance notice of my favorite discoveries and latest adventures!

 #4 Find a Signature Scent

 Just like music, fragrances have the power to transport us.
 For me it’s always a Diptyque candle.
-I know when I light the flame that it’s creative time and every time I smell the sweet scent of jasmine, tubéreuse or blackcurrant berries it’s as if the cells in my body light up and stand at the ready to play in the magic.
+I know when I light the flame that it’s creative time and each time I smell the sweet scent of jasmine, tubéreuse or blackcurrant berries it’s as if the cells in my body light up and stand at the ready to play in the magic.

 #5 Surround Yourself with Totems